JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 4.  **Worker Forwards Response**: The Worker receives the response from your PocketBase server and sends it back to the client.

 By using Cloudflare Workers and a service like **Cloudflare Tunnel**, you can expose your local PocketBase server to the internet without opening any ports on your home router.

 Cloudflare Tunnel creates a secure outbound connection from your home server to the Cloudflare network, making your server accessible without exposing its IP address or creating security risks.

 This is the **best practice** for self-hosting applications.

 {{< /details >}}

 3. Understanding that [with CSR we can](https://jalcocert.github.io/JAlcocerT/csr-and-js/) keep WebApps simple, yet providing interactivity via API where needed

+{{< details title="Authentication and CSR | Full SelfHosting vs CF Pages + Workers  📌" closed="true" >}}

+Cloudflare Workers are **not a must**, but they are a very popular and recommended option for this setup.

+Your Astro site, once deployed to Cloudflare Pages, will be able to directly make API calls to your self-hosted PocketBase server.

+Here's how this works and what changes in different scenarios.

+**Cloudflare Pages and a Self-Hosted PocketBase**

+When you deploy your Astro site to Cloudflare Pages, the static files are served globally from Cloudflare's CDN.

+ However, your PocketBase server is still running on your home machine.

+The key to connecting them is to make your PocketBase server accessible via a public URL.

+The easiest and most secure way to do this without a Worker is using **Cloudflare Tunnel**.

+1.  **Cloudflare Tunnel**: You install the `cloudflared` daemon on your home server.
+This creates a secure, outbound connection (a "tunnel") to the Cloudflare network.
+2.  **Public URL**: You configure the tunnel to route requests from a public domain (e.g., `api.yourdomain.com`) to your PocketBase server (e.g., `localhost:8090`).
+3.  **Direct API Calls**: Your Astro site, deployed on Cloudflare Pages, will then make direct API calls to `https://api.yourdomain.com`.
+These requests travel securely through the Cloudflare network to your home server.

+> In this scenario, Cloudflare Workers are not necessary for the authentication flow itself, as the requests are just being routed.

+**If You're Self-Hosting the Astro Static Site**

+If you self-host both the Astro static site and the PocketBase server, the process becomes even simpler.

+Both services are running on the same machine, so you don't need a public tunnel or a Worker.
+The Astro frontend can make API calls to PocketBase using a **local URL** like `http://localhost:8090` or `http://127.0.0.1:8090`.

+You would then use a web server like **Caddy** or **Nginx** to act as a reverse proxy.
+This single server would:

+* Serve the Astro static files to the public.
+* Proxy API requests from your Astro site to the PocketBase backend, all on the same machine.
+* Handle HTTPS and other security concerns for both services.

+This setup is the most straightforward for self-hosting but lacks the global performance benefits and DDoS protection that Cloudflare's network provides.

+**Why You Might Still Use a Cloudflare Worker**

+Even with Cloudflare Tunnel, you might still want to use a Cloudflare Worker for more advanced scenarios, such as:

+* **Caching**: To cache API responses from your PocketBase server to improve performance and reduce the load on your home server.
+* **Security**: To add an extra layer of security, like rate-limiting API requests or adding custom authentication checks before requests even reach your server.
+* **Request Manipulation**: To modify incoming or outgoing requests and responses, for example, to hide your PocketBase URL or transform data.

+{{< /details >}}

 4. I even got time to clean the IoT/MQTT with micro-controllers :)

-5. And tinker a bit with [Crypto](https://jalcocert.github.io/JAlcocerT/understading-crypto-with-ai)
+5. And tinker a bit with [Crypto](https://jalcocert.github.io/JAlcocerT/understading-crypto-with-ai) and data via [stonks](https://jalcocert.github.io/JAlcocerT/stonks/) / [stocks with python](https://jalcocert.github.io/JAlcocerT/python-stocks-webapp/).

 {{< details title="Crypto is...back?
 Electrum and DeFi with UniSwap Example📌" closed="true" >}}